 Get up and head into Winter Park and the Fraser Valley.

 Grab breakfast in town at Carver’s Bakery Café.
-Then try your hand at dog sledding with Dog Sled Rides of Winter Park.
+Then try your hand at dog sledding with Dashing Thru the Snow.
 The whole family will get to explore the Winter Park and the Fraser Valley backcountry with an experienced guide and musher.
 A can’t-miss opportunity?
 Ask to take the reins for part of the ride!

 After spending the morning with your new furry friends, head back into town for an delicious barbecue lunch at Smokin’ Moe’s, then spend the afternoon at one of our local recreation centers to keep warm.
 The Grand Park Community Recreation area offers fitness classes in addition to a pool, lazy river, climbing wall and more.

 End your day with some good-old-fashioned pizza at Elevation Pizza, whose homemade dough, signature sauce and high-quality ingredients satisfy even the pickiest of eaters.

 After your afternoon and evening of play, turn in early — tomorrow will be an early start!